 The communicant of ACCC/C/2013/85 alleges that the availability of ATE insurance to: (a) fund the costs and expenses of private nuisance proceedings; and (b) cover the risk of exposure to an opponent's costs, is critical to ensuring that private nuisance proceedings can be pursued.
-The potential costs risk of the opponent's costs is severe as is evident from the case of Austin v Miller Argent (see para.
+The communicant contends that the potential costs risk of the opponent's costs is severe as is evident from the case of Austin v Miller Argent (see para.
 26 above), where the operator sought costs of over £250,000.
-The costs of environmental nuisance cases almost always exceed £100,000 per party and often can exceed £2 million.
+The communicant contends that the costs of environmental nuisance cases almost always exceed £100,000 per party and often can exceed £2 million.
 The communicant cited a number of cases regarding which it alleged that but for ATE insurance it is almost certain that the claimants would have been prevented from taking any effective legal action.

 The communicant of ACCC/C/2013/85 alleges that the introduction by the Party of section 46 of the LASPOA 2012 breaches articles 9, paragraphs 3, 4 and 5, of the Convention.
 Taken together, article 9, paragraphs 3 and 4, require the Party concerned to ensure that members of the public have access to judicial procedures to challenge acts or omissions by private persons and public bodies which contravene national environmental laws and further, that those procedures shall provide adequate and effective remedies, and be fair, equitable, timely and not prohibitively expensive.
 In removing the ability to recover the premium of ATE insurance policy in private nuisance proceedings, the Party concerned has made a critical judicial procedure for challenging acts and omissions resulting in environmental harm (i.e. private nuisance claims) unfair, inequitable and prohibitively expensive.